earthcube/2014-15Documents/Typology.md

 #### Type 2 Working Groups

 Type 2 Working Groups additionally require funds (from the Leadership Council, a standing Committee or Team) to hold face-to face meetings or workshops, to allow them to achieve quantifiable outcomes.
-Type 2 working groups have afiduciary duty to ensure that all monies requested are accounted for, in accordance with EarthCube's operational practices and the budget justification that was approved prior to their formation. &nbsp;In ordinary circumstances a **minimum of 60 days** advance notice is required for the EarthCube office staff to organize a meeting or workshop (in _exceptional circumstances,_ and with the prior approval of the Leadership Council, a meeting or workshop may be proposed with only 45 days advance notice).
+Type 2 working groups have afiduciary duty to ensure that all monies requested are accounted for, in accordance with EarthCube's operational practices and the budget justification that was approved prior to their formation.
+In ordinary circumstances a **minimum of 60 days** advance notice is required for the EarthCube office staff to organize a meeting or workshop (in _exceptional circumstances,_ and with the prior approval of the Leadership Council, a meeting or workshop may be proposed with only 45 days advance notice).

 ## Working Group Outcomes

 All working groups are expected to deliver a comprehensive written report to the Leadership Council, standing Committee or Team that endorsed its formation.
-Using a standardized format1, these reports are expected, in a concise, uniform style, to merge all participant's views, ideas and perspectives into a single coherent product. &nbsp;Reports will ordinarily will take one of three forms:
+Using a standardized format<sup>1</sup>, these reports are expected, in a concise, uniform style, to merge all participant's views, ideas and perspectives into a single coherent product.
+Reports will ordinarily will take one of three forms:

 ### Technical papers

-**Technical papers** are documents that describe the process, progress or state of a technical issue that is of import to EarthCube. &nbsp;They may include recommendations on future positions and action items for the All Hands Meeting, the Leadership Council, a standing Committee or Team to consider.
+**Technical papers** are documents that describe the process, progress or state of a technical issue that is of import to EarthCube.
+They may include recommendations on future positions and action items for the All Hands Meeting, the Leadership Council, a standing Committee or Team to consider.

 ### Working Papers
 **Working papers** are preliminary EarthCube documents that develop, articulate and share ideas about an issue, with the intention of eliciting feedback from the EarthCube community in advance of a final documented being submitted for approval by (any or all of): the All Hands Meeting; the Leadership Council; a standing Committee or Team.